 Summer Travel Study

-The Global Studies program in Paris will explore the following questions: How is France dealing with a weakened national agenda in a rapidly expanding European Union?
-What is France's role in 'Fortress Europe' and in global security since 9/11?
+The Global Studies program in Paris will explore the following questions: How is France dealing with a weakened national agenda in a rapidly expanding the European Union?
+What is France’s role in ‘Fortress Europe’ and in global security since 9/11?
 How have antiglobalization debates been framed in France?
-Through readings, classroom discussions, visits to museums, government ministries, and international organizations, along with guest speakers (politicians, writers, intellectuals, scholars, and diplomats), and the unique opportunity of exploring these fascinating questions in one of the most vibrant global cities, students will achieve a better contextualization of these issues, unpack their deeper significance, and attempt to assess the various global challenges France faces at this important turning point in world history.

 All students are expected to have taken at least an introductory course on globalization prior to participating in the summer program as a basic understanding of globalization issues will be assumed for all participants.
-For more information see curriculum below.
+For more information on prerequisites, please see curriculum section below.

 UCLA students who plan to pursue the Global Studies major or minor may register for a Global Studies Travel Study program at this time, but are expected to have taken Glbl St 1 (offered fall quarter), Glbl St 100A (offered winter quarter) and Glbl St 100B (offered spring quarter) prior to the start of the summer program.
 Other UCLA students may register for a Global Studies Travel Study program as long as they have taken the introductory course, Glbl St 1 and receive instructor consent.
 Students from other schools are expected to have taken at least an introductory course on globalization prior to participating in the summer program as a basic understanding of globalization issues will be assumed for all participants.
 For questions about prerequisites, please contact the undergraduate advisor for Global Studies.